inspmoore/pollinator/README.md

 yarn build
 ```

+## To do

+- max attempts - stop polling when a max number of attempts is achieved
+- current attempts number in the event data
+- timeout - configure max amount of time after which polling stops
+- total polling time in the event data

 ## Spread the love (pollen 🌻)

 If you like this lib consider hitting that star ⭐️  button.

 You can hit me up here

 ![Twitter Follow](https://img.shields.io/twitter/follow/pirx__?label=Follow&style=social)